ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 The other tasks are there so that we can verify the versions of `nodejs` and `python` after the update task has been run.
 And that's it, simple right?

-Now go ahead and make sure your new playbook is in Git, and that Ansible Tower can see it, and then create and run a new Job template with the following values:
+Now go ahead and make sure your new playbook is in Git, and that Automation Controller can see it, and then create and run a new Job template with the following values:

 > **Tip**
 >